ULL-MII-SYTWS-2021/learning-generators/00-symbol-iterator/README.md

 - String iterator knows about surrogate pairs.
 See my notes on [JS and UTF-16 and Problems Processing Strings](https://ull-esit-pl.netlify.app/temas/expresiones-regulares-y-analisis-lexico/unicode-utf-16-and-js.html#js-and-utf-16-and-problems-processing-strings)

-Objects that have indexed properties and `length` are called *array-like*.
+- Objects that have indexed properties and `length` are called *array-like*.
 Such objects may also have other properties and methods, but lack the built-in methods of arrays.

-If we look inside the specification – we’ll see that most built-in methods assume that they work with iterables or array-likes instead of **real** arrays, because that’s more abstract.
+- Most built-in methods assume that they work with iterables or array-likes instead of **real** arrays, because that’s more abstract.

-`Array.from(obj[, mapFn, thisArg])` makes a real Array from an iterable or array-like obj, and we can then use array methods on it.
+- `Array.from(obj[, mapFn, thisArg])` makes a real Array from an iterable or array-like obj, and we can then use array methods on it.
 The optional arguments `mapFn` and `thisArg` allow us to apply a function to each item.